Technology Education Collaborative (TEC)

 All equipment is included.

-Cost: $30 ($15 for TEC annual members and $25 for TEC monthly members)
+Cost: $30 ($15 for TEC annual members and $25 for TEC monthly members).

 CHECK OUT THE TEC TALKS PODCAST

-ICYMI: TEC TALKS EPISODE
+NEW TEC TALKS EPISODE

 Ryan Murray, is both the Arizona state CISO as well as the Deputy Director for the Arizona Department of Homeland Security (DHS) Statewide Information and Privacy Office, which is an unassailably cool job title.